HashirHussain/docker-and-kubernetes-notes/README.md

 **The instructions are not case-sensitive.
 However, convention is for them to be UPPERCASE to distinguish them from arguments more easily.**

 I'll work on a [sample Node.js application](/sample-app) but you can create your own application to practice on.

+Open a terminal and change the directory to sample-app

+`cd /path/to/sample-app`

 Create an empty file called `Dockerfile` (without any file extension) at root level of the project and paste the blow content.